Beatrix de Rijk: Flying career

-When de Rijk became interested in ballooning and flying, she settled in Bétheny near Reims where she took flying lessons at the Hanriot school, paying 2000 francs to the brothers René and Marcel Hanriot who built their own aeroplanes.
+When de Rijk became interested in ballooning and flying, she settled in Bétheny near Reims, where she took flying lessons at the Hanriot school, paying 2000 francs to the brothers René and Marcel Hanriot who built their own aeroplanes.
 She later described the Hanriot machine she flew in as no more than "some slats with a lot of tension wires, some aeroplane dust and a weak little engine", in which she sat "without any shelter with a threatening fuel tank above her head and no floor, but a fathomless depth under the flying seat".
 On 8 September 1911, she took and passed her flying tests, including an altitude flight of 100 metres and on 6 October 1911, she received Pilot Licence No. 652 from the Aero Club de France, becoming first Dutch woman and the sixth woman in the world to get her pilot's licence.
 She changed the year of her birth to 1888 on her license as she "had to show it so often."
 De Rijk became a member of the Aéroclub féminin la Stella, a women's flying club set up by Marie Surcouf in 1909.
 On 12 November 1911, de Rijk flew in a balloon with Marie Goldschmidt.
 During her time in France her name was sometimes gallicised to Béatrice Deryck.
-A journalist writing in L'Aerophile commented on her coolheadedness and bravery as which "would be the envy of the uglier sex".
+A journalist writing in L'Aerophile commented that her coolheadedness and bravery "would be the envy of the uglier sex".

 In 1913, she bought a Deperdussin 1910 monoplane and took part in flying demonstrations in various European countries.
-She became famous, with Parisian fashion houses asking her to wear their products and perfumes were named after her.
+She became famous; Parisian fashion houses asked her to wear their products, and perfumes were named after her.

 When the First World War broke out in 1914, de Rijk offered her services as a pilot to the French government, but they turned her down and instructed her to leave the country as a foreign national.
 She had to leave her plane behind.
 With only a little luggage, she left for the Netherlands and wrote to the Dutch Ministry of War on 28 November 1914, but the Dutch government did not want to make use of her talent as an aviator either.
 On behalf of the Minister, the then Secretary-General of the Ministry, Major A.J.
 Doorman (1855-1927), wrote: "Should our country, however, be involved in the war, then perhaps use will be made of your offer, and your services will then be gladly used".
 The Dutch Government had only four aeroplanes at its disposal and this was not enough to make use of its services.
 At this point de Rijk gave up aviation.